 Delaware Water Gap

 Nestled between the Pennsylvania and New Jersey border, the gorgeous Delaware Water Gap has small-town charm, rustic hiking trails, and breathtaking views of the Delaware River.
 In the summertime, the Delaware Water Gap is a frenzy of hikers, paddlers, fishermen, tubers, and cyclists that flock to its trailhead to the Appalachian Trail.
+It’s the only town in Pennsylvania with full Appalachian Trail through-hiker support.
+Delaware Water Gap is a proud home to a community that welcomes hikers—and other visitors, of course!—and fosters a love of the outdoors.

 Delaware Water Gap is home to The Deerhead Inn, the oldest continually operating jazz club in the United States.
-The town is just minutes from the Delaware River, where you can go for a river trip with Edge of the Woods Outdoor outfitters.
+The town is just minutes from the Delaware River, where you can go for a river trip with Edge of the Woods Outdoor Adventures.
 Stop into the Village Farmer and Bakery for breakfast or one of 30 homemade pies.

 Shawnee-on-Delaware, founded in 1727, is home to the 1911 A.W.
 Tillinghast-designed golf course which is built on an island in the river.
 Stop in to The Shawnee General Store Since 1859 for coffee and a sandwich.